 Pursuing Jesus Together

-Having devotions is connection with the Lord and inviting Him into your day, your choices, your attitudes and your actions.
-Being able to respond rightly to our circumstances and the stresses in our lives, saves so much time and energy.
+Having devotions is a connection with the Lord and inviting Him into your day, your choices, your attitudes, and your actions.
+Being able to respond rightly to our circumstances and the stresses in our lives saves so much time and energy.
 If that is true, you have to ask yourself, “How much of my day do I want the Holy Spirit involved in?”

 Do you want His help in conflict and difficult life circumstances?
 Communicating with your boss?
 Your spouse?
 Your children?
 Do you only want Him actively involved in the last few minutes before you fall asleep exhausted at night?
 Do you want His guidance in only half of your day?
 Or do you want His help and encouragement starting the moment you wake up?

 I’m naturally a “night” person but over time, I’ve trained myself to meet God in the morning.
 Connecting with the Lord in the morning can be hard, especially when you’ve been up all night with kids, making you tired and grouchy or your life circumstances are causing you to worry.
 Ask yourself:

 “Is my God big enough to give me the energy I need today if I get up a few minutes earlier to connect with him?”

 “Do I believe my God can and will carry the weight of my problems all day, starting in the morning?”

 The Bible says His “mercies are new every morning” and I need and want those mercies to begin my day.
 Jesus says, “Come to me, all who are weary and carry heavy burdens, and I will give you rest.”
 (Matt.
 11:28) He wants to give you rest, rest for your whole day.